Wednesday, March 28, 2018

 Meatloaf Formula

 This is one of the first things I learned how to cook post-vegetarianism.
-It's easy, and delicious and highly flexible.
+It's easy, delicious, and highly flexible.

 Meatloaf Formula